diogocavilha/diogocavilha/README.md

 My name is Diogo Cavilha and I live in Brazil.
 I'm a Backend engineer who loves creating and testing new ways of getting the job done.

-- I’m currently working fully remote to a company from another state of Brazil.
+- I’m currently working fully remote for a company from Rio de Janeiro.
 - I'm currently learning lots of things about Java, Kotlin, Python and Go.
-- I love Linux, shellscripts and PHP! :heart_eyes:
+- I love PHP, Linux and shellscripts! :heart_eyes:

 Feel free to get in touch! :blush: